EzeOnoky/Project-Base-Learning-11/README.md

 1. - Two RHEL8 Web Servers

-2. - One MySQL DB Server (based on Ubuntu 20.04 LTS)
+2. - One RHEL8 DB Server

 3. - One RHEL8 NFS server

-3. - One Nginx LB server(based on Ubuntu 20.04 LTS)
+3. - One LB server(based on Ubuntu 20.04 LTS)

 4. - One **Jenkins/Ansible Server** server(based on Ubuntu 20.04 LTS)